Barabasi-Lab/min-surf-netw/README.md

 # QuadMeshNetworkScript.wl:

-This is the main algorithm script - it models each tube as a quadrilateral mesh and seeks the lowest energy state by adjusting vertex coordinates, tube lengths, and local mesh geometry.
-Here is a breakdown of the workflow:
+This is the main algorithm script - it provides all functions that will be used to model each tube as a quadrilateral mesh and seeks the lowest energy state by adjusting vertex coordinates, tube lengths, and local mesh geometry.
+These functions will be called and used in QuadMeshNetwork_trifur_script.nb and QuadMeshNetwork_bimodal_script.nb.
+Here is a breakdown of the workflow of these functions:

 ## Workflow: